graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `SchemaPrinter.IsBuiltInScalar`, `SchemaPrinter.IsSpecDirective`, `SchemaPrinter.IsIntrospectionType`, `SchemaPrinter.IsDefinedType` methods have been removed from public API
 * `SchemaPrinterOptions.CustomScalars` property has been removed
 * `ValidationContext.Print(INode node)` and `ValidationContext.Print(IGraphType type)` methods have been removed
+* `Directives.HasDuplicates` property has been removed
+* `KnownDirectives` validation rule has been renamed to `KnownDirectivesInAllowedLocations` and now also generates `5.7.2` validation error number

 ### Other Breaking Changes (including but not limited to)